 In concluding this overview of career courses, we checked Amazon.com/ and found scores of books including a wide variety of topics being used as texts for college level career courses.
-It is apparent that there is a strong interest in writing and publishing career course textbooks, which probably is indicative of a strong market demand for such materials.
-However, in spite of this publishing activity, our review indicates the need for an updated national survey on the prevalence of career courses in postsecondary institutions.
+It is apparent that there is a strong interest in writing and publishing career course textbooks, which may be indicative of a strong market demand for such materials.